 Graphics experiment for my song Doze Dream and C++ SDL2 graphics

-Simple Golang application to capture system information when thresholds are reached.
+Linux/Mac Golang application to capture system details when thresholds are reached.

 Started out as a way to build and design websites dynamically using a website building a framework I started in 2000.